 Accountable Care Organisations

-Both of these care models, according to the FYFV, share some similarities with Accountable Care Organisations (ACOs) found in other countries such as Spain and the US.
-In the US, for example, the larger ACOs – usually groups of providers – receive fixed or capitated payments to provide nearly all the care that their registered patients may need over a set period of time, irrespective of how many services are needed.
+Both of these care models, according to the FYFV, share some similarities with Accountable Care Organisations (ACOs) that are found in other countries such as Spain and the US.

 ACOs have attracted interest in the UK as offering a way of overcoming the fragmentation of commissioning and service provision in the NHS – not least because of the Health and Social Care Act 2012.
 (Ironically, at the same time, ACOs provide a way of fragmenting the NHS as a national health care system.)
 They are a way of developing ‘place-based’ working under which NHS organisations and their partners (including those in the private sector) agree to collaborate in order to meet the needs of the population they serve.